microsoft/ignite-learning-paths/mod/mod20/04-prep-finish.md

 3. For every step in the template, follow the indications to replace the values with the correct values.
 Later during the demos you can use this cheat sheet to help you find the values easily and copy/paste them in the proper locations.

-## IV.
-Time to rehearse your demos!!
+## V. Time to rehearse your demos!!

 Every time before you start the demos, you will need to execute a few simple steps to make sure that the environment is ready.
 [These steps are described here in details](./05-prep-demos.md).
 Have fun!!